christopher-besch/homepage/src/articles/16_open_source/open_source.md

 Remember the differences between source code and executable as they are crucial for this article:
 - The user needs only an executable to use a piece of software.
 - A human cannot understand or edit an executable.
-- However, a human can understand and edit source code.
+- However, a human can very well understand and edit source code.
 - The compiler easily converts source code into an executable.
 - On the other hand, you cannot convert an executable back into its source code.